danilovict2/go-interview-RTC/README.md

 ### Run locally

 First, open the `.env` file and comment out the existing `DATABASE_DSN` line.
-Then, uncomment the alternative `DATABASE_DSN` line.
+Uncomment the alternative `DATABASE_DSN` line.
+Ensure you have created the `interview-rtc` database in PostgreSQL.

-Then simply run:
+Then, run the following command:

 ```bash
 make run
 ```